RebeccaSizer/Software_Engineering_Assessment_2025_AR_RW_RS/docs/user_manual.md

 ## 1. Introduction

 ### 1.1 What is SEA – Variant Database Query Tool?
-SEA (Software Engineering Assessment 2025) is a web-based application designed to annotate variants with variant information from ClinVar Variant Summary Records (VSRs).
+SE_2025 (Software Engineering Assessment 2025) is a web-based application designed to annotate variants with variant information from ClinVar Variant Summary Records (VSRs).

 The tool provides a simple interface for uploading variants into an SQLite3 database along with annotations from ClinVar and subsequently querying, filtering and sorting data into a display table.
 Tables can be exported in CSV format.